 These are the last words of Jesus in the book of Revelation.
-In our day with so much uncertainty due to the cornonavirus, the thoughts of many are turning to the last days and the book of Revelation.
+In our day with so much uncertainty due to Ebola, Covid, wars everywhere, and financial crises, the thoughts of many are turning to the last days and the book of Revelation.
 Will Jesus be coming soon?

-Ann Graham Lotz, daughter of Billy Graham, has suggested the new coronavirus might be a sign of the end times and stressed the importance of making “sure we are right with God so that we are ready to meet Him whenever the time comes.”
-Max Lucado told The Christian post that the coronavirus “could be” a sign of the end times and encouraged Christians to “keep our Bibles and hearts open” more than ever before.
+Ann Graham Lotz, Billy Graham’s daughter, has suggested the coronavirus might be a sign of the end times and stressed the importance of making “sure we are right with God so that we are ready to meet Him whenever the time comes.”
+Max Lucado told The Christian Post that the coronavirus “could be” a sign of the end times and encouraged Christians to “keep our Bibles and hearts open” more than ever before.

 First, Jesus is the beginning and the end. “”Do not be afraid.
 I am the First and the Last.
 I am the Living One; I was dead. and behold I am alive for ever and ever.
 And I hold the keys of death and hades” (Rev 1:18).
 Then again in Rev. 22:12-13, “Behold, I am coming soon!….I am the Alpha and the Omega, the First and the Last, the beginning and the End.”
 The time line of history is securely in the hands of Jesus.
 He is sovereign over all that is happening: from the first to the last.

 Fourth, we are told to be patient and endure.
-Men, we will get through this time.
+Men, we will get through these tough times.
 The best is yet to come.
-“Let this encourage God’s holy people to endure persecution patiently and remain firm to the end, obeying his commands and trusting Jesus (Rev 14:12 NLT).
+“Let this encourage God’s holy people to endure persecution patiently and remain firm to the end, obeying his commands and trusting Jesus (Rev. 14:12 NLT).